isels1/ch.covid.cert.examples/cumulated/README.md

 # Cumulated

-The following chapters discribe the mapping of the cumulated arrays into the certificate content.

 ## Mapping

+This chapter discribes the mapping of the cumulated arrays into the certificate content.

 ### Vaccines